Letheobia newtoni

 Letheobia newtoni is a species of snake in the family Typhlopidae.
+The species is endemic to São Tomé and Príncipe.

 Etymology

 The specific name, newtoni, is in honor of "M[onsieur].
 F. Newton", who collected the type specimen on Ilhéu das Rolas in the Gulf of Guinea.
 "F. Newton" refers to Portuguese botanist Colonel Francesco Newton (1864–1909).

 Description

-The holotype of L. newtoni is 40 cm in total length, which includes a tail 6 mm long.
+The holotype of Letheobia newtoni is 40 cm in total length, which includes a tail 6 mm long.
 The body is slender, the diameter not exceeding 8 mm.
 The scales are in 28 rows around the body.
 Dorsally and ventrally, it is uniformly yellowish white.

+Habitat

+The preferred natural habitat of Letheobia newtoni is forest, at elevations of 10–1,000 m.

+Behavior

+Letheobia newtoni is terrestrial and fossorial.